github/explore/topics/quarto/index.md

 aliases: quarto-pub
 display_name: quarto
 logo: quarto.png
-related: pandoc, pdf, pdf-editor, document-management, publishing, quarto-pub, quarto-extension, quarto-template. markdown, rmarkdown
+related: pandoc, pdf, pdf-editor, document-management, publishing, quarto-extension, quarto-template, markdown, rmarkdown
 short_description: Quarto is an open-source scientific and technical publishing system built on Pandoc.
 topic: quarto
 url: https://quarto.org/
 ---

-[Quarto](https://quarto.org/) is an open-source scientific and technical publishing system.
+[Quarto](https://quarto.org/) is an open source scientific and technical publishing system.
 Built on pandoc, it allows for the creation of reports, documents, websites, blogs, presentations, books, and articles in a [variety of